gilrstein1-ui/Octopi-CoreOne/README.md

 ## Hardware

-> Using the links below supports this guide at no extra cost to you.
+> Using the Amazon links below supports this guide at no extra cost to you but look around, see what suits you best.
+I got mine from official pi reseller locally, Aliexpress also sells these cheaper (but the power adaptor should be the official Pi one).
 You can also support directly at [ko-fi.com/3dzoidberg](https://ko-fi.com/3dzoidberg).

 | Component | Recommendation |
 |---|---|